 Stuart Parker, Is It Ok to Masturbate?, True Freedom Trust.

-Gray, 'Freedom from Masturbation', True Freedom Trust.
+Gary, 'Freedom from Masturbation', True Freedom Trust.

 Laura, 'Porn, Pleasure and Purity: The Perspective Of A Woman', True Freedom Trust.